pixa-pics/pixa-pics.github.io/README.md

 ## Z) Legal concerns and acknowledgment

-* All splendid emoji named Tweemoji by Twitter.
+* All splendid emoji named Notoemoji from Google (Android) and Tweemoji by Twitter (free and open-source yet with mention).
 * Illustrations magically found on Undraw and ManyPixels to shine in those passionate forms and functions.
 * Most awesome sound effects by Google, simply not evil.
 * Great music on home page arrival by Red Eclipse (video game) and piano melody in the editor by long time dead Tesla Nikola (inventor).